Pandora, Spotify face off in free online music market

-NEW ORLEANS (Reuters) - It took decades for music delivery to evolve from vinyl records to CDs and years to go from CDs to MP3 players.
+NEW ORLEANS, May 6 (Reuters) - It took decades for music delivery to evolve from vinyl records to CDs and years to go from CDs to MP3 players.

 Now Internet radio is shaping up as competition for digital audio players by providing free online music streaming from websites such as Pandora and Spotify.